srishtirawat29/AI/README.md

+# IS 597: DSO
-# Welcome to my fork of AI by author - github user ID: tochinton</br>
+# Welcome to my fork of project 'AI' by author - github user ID: tochinton</br>
 # This is a submission for IS 597: DSO</br>
-# TYPE 3 Solved Game Analysis
+# TYPE 3 Solved Game Analysis on Hexapawn

 This is a game of hexapawn.
 I have used and modified the original code by tochiton to prove that Hexapawn is a solved game for my analysis.
 I have also included variations to play the 4X4 version and also a 5X5 version of the game, for the purpose of this analysis.